-As of late 2015, there is low impact pedestrian and bicycle recreational use, residential and associated traffic along Seal Lane, a pending Eagle Scout (BSA) "Story Walk" installation, active invasive upland plant management, and meadow management allowing for growth of milkweed as habitat.
-Any of these uses have the potential to become conflicting.
-There are no conflicts noted at the time of the adoption of this management plan.
+As of late 2015, there is low impact pedestrian and bicycle recreational use, residential and associated traffic along Seal Lane, active invasive upland plant management, and meadow management allowing for growth of milkweed as habitat.
+The Parks and Lands Committee will continue to discourage bicycle use on trails within the property boundaries at Tinker Preserve.